-Be sure to leave a few minutes between each step to allow the products to absorb.
+Be sure to leave a minute or two between applying the thicker products (serum, moisturizer, sunscreen) to allow the products to absorb.

 At the heart of any skin care regimen is a natural cleanser.
-Every day your skin is faced with dirt, toxins, debris, oil, bacteria and other junk in the environment.
+Every day your skin is faced with dirt, toxins, debris, oil, bacteria and other environmental pollutants.

-Washing your face twice a day insures your skin stays clean and free from impurities.
+Cleansing your face twice a day ensures your skin stays clean and free from impurities.
 It also removes makeup, which is crucial for keeping your pores from getting clogged.
 Wearing makeup to bed can actually accelerate signs of aging, dry your skin out, and cause major build-up.

 Makeup wipes are also a before-bed option, but they create a lot of waste and are harder on the environment.
-Best to opt for a natural cleanser packaged in a recyclable or reusable container.
+Opt for a natural cleanser packaged in a recyclable or reusable container.